 You have the usual customization options:

 - Image: If you decide to use an image for the background you have the same configuration options as the image element.
-See the related article for more information.
+See the related article about for more information.

 Description of the Swipe game